asif2k/logglyTestApplication/README.md

 npm run build
 ```

-Please check the video for after we log information that can be reviewed from the loggly dashboard in various ways and can be search using shopisticated search features.
+Please check the video after we log information that can be reviewed from the loggly dashboard in various ways and can be searched using sophisticated search features.